 It’s the season of the free blackberries in the south of Chile!
-Nearly all my hitchhiking spots were surrounded by these bushes.
+These kinds of bushes surrounded nearly all my hitchhiking spots.
 Somehow, nobody else eats them.
 I wonder why, as it’s tasty, healthy and most importantly completely free.
 A bush like this in a public area in Europe would have been looted the minute the blackberries turn ripe.

 As predicted by other drivers, my waiting time has gone down drastically.
 One day I was just waiting for less than 30 seconds in total.
 For two rides I needed!
-One guy named Bernardo drove me to a lake and told me he was building luxurious cabañas (cabins) for retiring people from Europe, specifically Norwegians and Swiss people.
+One guy named Bernardo drove me to a lake.
+He told me he was building luxurious cabañas (cabins) for retiring people from Europe.
+Specifically cabañas for Norwegians and Swiss people.
 I totally get it: the south of Chile is honestly a good place to retire if you’re looking for nature, peace and still good internet.

 Besides hitchhiking to lakes and volcanoes, I’m working on something new and exciting for the blog!
 I can’t tell you about it yet as I’m not sure if I’m completely capable, but I can guarantee you that it will be a cool addition to this blog.
 Besides that, I’ll be on my way to the island of Chiloé here in the south.
 Everybody told me it’s a very special place regarding culture and food.
 I just hope they still have tasty blackberries on the island too.